awsdocs/aws-transfer-user-guide/doc_source/API_CreateServer.md

 The following data is returned in JSON format by the service\.

  ** [ServerId](#API_CreateServer_ResponseSyntax) **   <a name="TransferFamily-CreateServer-response-ServerId"></a>
-The service\-assigned ID of the server that is created\.
+The service\-assigned identifier of the server that is created\.
 Type: String
 Length Constraints: Fixed length of 19\.
 Pattern: `^s-([0-9a-f]{17})$`